 What is the difference?
-How these two products differ will be presented in detail below, but what the cost-conscious shopper needs to know immediately is that a mat will be much cheaper to buy than a full-fledged system.
-The lowest-cost mat offered by one company, HeatTrak, is a 120-volt portable strip that is 2 feet wide and 20 feet long; the price is $1,600.
-At the other end of the price spectrum -- but still low-cost, compared to a heated driveway system -- is the 240-volt, 30-foot-long version, which sells at $2,520 (you can also have a mat built custom).
+What the cost-conscious shopper needs to know immediately is that a mat will be much cheaper to buy than a full-fledged system.
+The lowest-cost mat offered by one company, HeatTrak, is a 120-volt portable strip that is two feet wide and 20 feet long with the price resting at $1,600.
+At the other end of the price spectrum (but still low-cost, compared to a built-in heated driveway system) is the 240-volt, 30-foot-long version, which sells for $2,520 (you can also have a mat custom built).

 What Runs a Radiant Snow-Melting System?